nehalsoni06/VSD_RISC-V_Internship/README.md

 * Understanding software modelling and verification.
 * Compiling C programs using GCC.
-* Editing source files using Gedit.
-* Cross-compilation using the RISC-V toolchain.
+* Cross-compiling programs for the RISC-V architecture.
-* Executing RISC-V binaries using Spike.
+* Executing RISC-V binaries using Spike Simulator.
+* Exploring compiler optimization using `-O1` and `-Ofast`.
+* Understanding disassembly and instruction analysis.
+* Learning how C code is translated into RISC-V instructions.
-* Verifying software functionality before hardware implementation.
+* Verifying functionality across different architectures.
-* Understanding architecture-independent program behavior.
+* Gaining exposure to the RISC-V development workflow.

 ---

 # Conclusion

-This task introduced the fundamental concepts of software modelling, compilation, and verification used in digital system design.
+This task introduced the fundamental concepts of software modelling, compilation, optimization, and verification used in digital system design.
 A simple C program was used as a specification model and executed using both GCC and the RISC-V toolchain.

 The outputs obtained from both environments were identical, demonstrating that the functionality of the program remained unchanged despite targeting different architectures.
-This exercise provided practical exposure to the RISC-V development workflow and highlighted the importance of verification before moving toward hardware implementation.
+Compiler optimizations using `-O1` and `-Ofast` further demonstrated how performance can be improved without affecting correctness.

+The task also provided an introduction to disassembly and instruction-level analysis, showing how high-level C code is translated into RISC-V machine instructions.
+Overall, this exercise provided practical exposure to the software development and verification workflow used in modern processor and VLSI design.